 - 1. an undergraduate GPA of 3.0 on a 4.0 scale.
-This GPA may be cumulative or in the undergraduate major; - a GRE verbal score of 500 or above or a GRE writing assessment number of 4 or above: - 3. submission of a three-page essay to the Department of English, detailing (a) career goals and (b) academic interests.
+This GPA may be cumulative or in the undergraduate major; - 2. a GRE verbal score of 500 or above or a GRE writing assessment number of 4 or above; - 3. submission of a three-page essay to the Department of English, detailing (a) career goals and (b) academic interests.

-Applicants must include a brief cover letter of application detailing reasons for seeking the master's degree in English at VSU and relevant past experience, including academic awards or recognition.
+Applicants must include two letters of recommendation and a brief cover letter of application detailing reasons for seeking the master's degree in English at VSU and relevant past experience, including academic awards or recognition.